levoai/docs/docs/guides/general/private-registry.md

 region="us-west-2"
 registry="your.registry"
-repositoryPrefix="${repositoryPrefix:-levoai}" # Optional, replace with your repository prefix in case you are using a different repository
+repositoryPrefix="${repositoryPrefix:-}" # Optional, replace with your repository prefix, in case you are using a different repository

 helm repo add levoai https://charts.levo.ai || true helm repo update